appsquickly/typhoon-example/Pods/Typhoon/README.md

 | :---------- | :------ |
 I'm not sure how to do [xyz]  | Typhoon users and contributors monitor the Typhoon tag on <a href="http://stackoverflow.com/questions/tagged/typhoon?sort=newest&pageSize=15">Stack Overflow</a>.
 Chances are your question can be answered there.
 This looks like a bug | Please raise a <a href="https://github.com/typhoon-framework/Typhoon/issues">GitHub issue</a>
-I'll take all the help I can get | Professional consultation is available from key contributors.
-Please get in touch if you'd like this, and we'll connect you with the nearest available consultant
+I'll take all the help I can get | While Typhoon is free, open-source and volunteer based, if you're interested in professional consultation/support we do maintain a list of experts and companies that can provide services.
+Get in touch with us, and we'll do our best to connect you.